 She currently develops science curriculum content for an education technology company and has a keen interest in helping young people towards science careers.

-Josie is a Teaching Associate at the University of Bristol, where she completed her PhD in Astrophysics.
-She previously worked for the Institute of Physics, touring Wales on their ‘Lab in a Lorry’ science outreach project.
-She now teaches undergraduate level physics and organises all the outreach and public engagement activities for the physics department.
+Josie is a Lecturer in Physics at the University of York.
+She previously worked as a Teaching Associate at the University of Bristol, where she completed her PhD in Astrophysics.
+There, she taught undergraduate level physics and organised all the outreach and public engagement activities for the physics department.
+Before this, Josie worked for the Institute of Physics, touring Wales on their ‘Lab in a Lorry’ science outreach project.

 In her spare time she races long distance triathlons and will mostly likely be found outdoors.